Surucobe/Journal/coding_Journal/feedback/October/Feedback.md

 My studies of RPA were fairly stopped today due to the poor net connection of today, this happened in both internet lines...
 The lastest Odin Project lesson has been challenging, i do not know where to even start and i don't work on it in the way i feel like i should
 Maybe is time for me to get more strict with myself
+---
+# Dtae October 15th
+## You won't know till you try
+After spending some solid few days wondering what i should do with a project i was too afraid to even try i finished after giving it some thinking
+The solution was rather simple and i could keep going and finishing some more fancy way to work the project but i feel like i wish to continue
+I have to work on another 2 different project, named my portfolio and RPA with python, which i didn't do today but i am looking forward to do so